 December 23, 2019 - Saudi Deputy Public Prosecutor Shaalan al-Shaalan announces that Saudi Arabia has sentenced five people to death for the murder of Khashoggi.

-May 22, 2020 - The children of Khashoggi publicly forgive their father's killers, sparing five government agents the death penalty.
+May 22, 2020 - Khashoggi’s children publicly forgive their father’s killers, sparing five government agents the death penalty.
 According to Saudi law, a pardon from a family member of a murder victim serves as a legal reprieve.

 September 7, 2020 - Saudi Arabia issues “final verdicts” against eight suspects in the murder of Khashoggi, according to the state-run Saudi Press Agency, citing a public prosecutor spokesman.
 Five of the defendants who were spared the death penalty are sentenced to 20 years in prison, one defendant is handed a sentence of 10 years, and the two others face seven years in prison.
 Agnes Callamard, the UN Special Rapporteur for Extrajudicial Killings who lead an independent investigation into the murder, calls the verdicts a “parody of justice.”